100% HUMAN

 And while we’re at it — Apple is no saint

-Apple isn’t much better, I’m not letting them off the hook either.
+I’m not letting Apple completely off the hook either.
 The DOJ filed a monopolization case against Apple in March 2024.
 Judge Neals denied Apple’s motion to dismiss in June 2025 and rejected every aspect of Apple’s argument.
 The case is deep in discovery now, with Apple fighting tooth and nail in foreign courts to delay it.
 Realistic timeline to any actual change to iOS distribution?
 Half a decade, minimum.
 Probably more.

 How to fight back